Skip to content

 Spec:

-• Prefix is restricted to ZNTC_ only.
-Even if the JS side envPrefixes allows VITE_*, those keys are not exposed in HTML — prevents secret leakage.
+• Key prefix: ZNTC_ only.
+Even if the JS-side envPrefixes allows VITE_*, those are not exposed in HTML body — prevents secret leakage.

 "serve"zntc dev / zntc preview / --serve